Laser Vision Correction in Ottawa

 Laser eye surgery is a powerful technology that can fix most refractive errors (prescriptions) very well, most of the time.
 It is not however the perfect science that the commercials make it seem (you will sign waivers to that effect).

-Laser eye surgery is however extremely safe and physical problems such as corneal scarring, corneal bulging or perforation are extremely rare.
+Laser eye surgery is extremely safe and physical problems such as corneal scarring, corneal bulging or perforation are extremely rare.

 There are many things to consider before pursuing laser eye surgery.
 Here is a list of considerations.
 Most of these are functional concerns, meaning not can you be lasered, but rather should you be lasered.
-Your family optometrist who has followed your eyes over the years is best positioned to guide you through your laser eye surgery options.
+Your current optometrist who has followed your eyes over the years is best positioned to guide you through your laser eye surgery options.

 - Wait until your prescription is stable:

 - For near-sighted people, typically mid-twenties